-Some time ago, we compared the YubiKey 4C and the Nitrokey Pro which we both use on a daily basis.
+Some time ago, we compared the YubiKey 4C and the Nitrokey Pro that we both use on a daily basis.
 This time, we show you how you can use a Yubico Security Key with the pluggable authentication module (PAM) on Linux for local two-factor authentication (2FA).

 Always stay in the loop!

-Subscribe to our RSS/Atom feeds.
+Subscribe to our RSS/Atom feed.

-What is U2F, FIDO and FIDO2?
+What is U2F, FIDO, FIDO2, and WebAuthn?

 The Fast IDentity Online Alliance (FIDO Alliance) consists of different companies which recognized that security tokens for strong authentication lack interoperability.
 Their aim is to provide widely-accepted specifications to make the usage of online services more secure.
 The FIDO Alliance published two different specifications:

 - UAF: Universal Authentication Framework (no passwords or user interaction involved)

 - U2F: Universal 2nd Factor (using a security token as a second factor)